- 12 minutes to read

 Nodinite supports a broad range of Microsoft SQL Server versions and editions, including Enterprise, Standard, Developer and Express.
 You should choose a version matching your organization's support policy and a edition that fits your business needs.

-• SQL Express is supported.
+• SQL Server Express is supported.

 • SQL Server Managed Instance (Azure) is supported.